ZINC-FYP-2022-23/console/README.md

 Component tests written in [Cypress](https://www.cypress.io/) are located in the `cypress/components` directory.
 There are two ways to run the tests:

-- Run `yarn cypress` to open the Cypress Test Runner for running tests interactively in a browser.
+- Run `yarn cypress` to open the Cypress Test Runner and run tests interactively in a browser.
 - Run `yarn cypress:run:component` to run component tests in headless mode.

+### E2E Tests

+E2E tests written in [Cypress](https://www.cypress.io/) are located in the `cypress/e2e` directory.
+To run the tests:

+1. Run `yarn dev:mocked` to start the development server with [Mock Service Worker](https://mswjs.io/) (MSW) enabled.
+   - MSW is used for mocking both server-side and client-side API requests.
+   - The mocked [handlers](https://mswjs.io/docs/basics/request-handler) are located in the `mocks/handlers` directory.
+2. In a **new** Terminal, either run:
+   - `yarn cypress` to open the Cypress Test Runner and run tests interactively in a browser.
+   - `yarn cypress:run` to run E2E tests in headless mode.

 ## Recommended Editor Tools